firebolt-db/firebolt-db.github.io/docs/getting-started.md

 ```

 3. Choose **Run Script**.
-Firebolt creates the dimension table.
+Firebolt creates the fact table.
 When finished, the table `levels` appears on the object panel of the database.
 ![](/assets/images/createfacttable.png)

 ### Use INSERT INTO to ingest data
-You can now use the `INSERT INTO` command to copy the data from the external table into the dimension table.
+You can now use the `INSERT INTO` command to copy the data from the external table into the fact table.
 During this operation, Firebolt ingests the data from your source into Firebolt.

 {: .note}
 Use `source_file_name` in the `WHERE` clause to specify which records to load from Amazon S3 and improve the performance of the read from S3.